Holmes555/workona-to-obsidian/README.md

 ## Note

 Workona To Obsidian is still in early stage as I'm doing it on my free time for my use.
-On this stage it will only import resources, but I'm planing to add tabs, notes and tasks transfer as well.
+On this stage it will only import resources, but I'm planning to add tabs, notes and tasks transfer as well.

 If you want to support me: [ko-fi](https://ko-fi.com/holmes555) or directly to [PayPal](https://paypal.me/holmes555)